Shaman (band): Biography

 In 2005, with the second album almost completed and ready to release, they decided to rename the album to avoid a court hearing by another band.
 The band also decided to add an 'A' to its name as Shaaman.
 The name change occurred after another band named Shaman was consulted and specified that the meaning and pronunciation of the name were still the same.

 In May 2005, the new album, entitled Reason, was released.
 Reason was mixed in Germany by the producer Sascha Paeth and recorded in Brazil by Phil Colodetti at Creative Studios.
 It attempted to return the feeling and spirit of 80s heavy metal.
 Their first single, named "Innocence" from the Reason was played on radio stations and further split the official charts of the highest-charting songs in Brazil.
 The video for the song also appeared on music TV channels.

 Shaman then went on a hiatus which was confirmed on 12 October 2006, when a statement by bass player Luís Mariutti was released on the fansite For Tomorrow that "the band had called it a day."

 Ricardo Confessori, the only remaining member of Shaman, decided to continue the band with a new line-up.
 Later, in 2007, the album Immortal, was released.

 In 2013, all members but Confessori formed a new band called Noturnall.
 On a 2014 interview, guitarist Fernando Quesada confirmed none of the members would return to Shaman.

-On 29 June 2018 Shaman announced a reunion of their original lineup to tour in celebration of their 17th Anniversary with two shows in Sao Paulo.
+On 29 June 2018 Shaman announced a reunion of their original lineup to tour in celebration of their 17th anniversary with two shows in São Paulo.
 After some weeks, a tour was announced for Brasília, Belo Horizonte, Rio de Janeiro, Manaus, Fortaleza and Recife.
 They toured until 2 June 2019, with Avantasia.

 The tour was interrupted with the unexpected death of the vocalist Andre Matos, on 8 June 2019.